chairmanlee8/mailstat/README.md

 Command-line tool for analyzing an email inbox and producing various statistics.

+## TODO

+- Finish composing email
+- Figure out how to work launchd

 ## Issues

 - DateTime parsing is wrong, value from Gmail is actually Utc not Local